drhsqlite/fossil-mirror/www/globs.md

 # File Name Glob Patterns

-A [glob pattern][glob] is a text expression that matches one or more file names using wild cards familiar to most users of a command line.
+A [glob pattern][glob] is a text expression that matches one or more file names using wildcards familiar to most users of a command line.
-For example, `*` is a glob that matches any name at all and `Readme.txt` is a glob that matches exactly one file.
-For purposes of Fossil's globs, a file name with a directory prefix is "just a string" and the globs do not apply any special meaning to the directory part of the name.
-Thus the glob `*` matches any name, including any directory prefix, and `*/*` matches a name with _one or more_ directory components.
+For example, `*` is a glob that matches any name at all, and `Readme.txt` is a glob that matches exactly one file.
+For purposes of Fossil's globs, a complete path name is just a string, and the globs do not apply any special meaning to the directory part of the name.
+Thus, the glob `*` matches any name, including any directory prefix, and `*/*` matches a name with _one or more_ directory components.

-A glob should not be confused with a [regular expression][regexp] (RE), even though they use some of the same special characters for similar purposes, because [they are not fully compatible][greinc] pattern matching languages.
+A glob should not be confused with a [regular expression][regexp] (RE) even though they use some of the same special characters for similar purposes.
+[They are not fully compatible][greinc] pattern matching languages.
 Fossil uses globs when matching file names with the settings described in this document, not REs.